git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 ### Graph visualization

 #### Get node and label positions
-For this graph, we don't want one of the default layouts (`nx.spring_layout(G)` is nice).
+For this graph, we don't want one of the default layouts (`nx.spring_layout(G)` is usually nice).
 In this case, we want the feature nodes laid out in two concentric circles, in order of highest importance, which each node alternating between the circles.

 We want the labels laid out in the same fashion, with slightly bigger radii, so they don't display right on top of the nodes/lines.